 I knew I had to plan our short time in St. Petersburg wisely in order to get all of my food questions answered in just two days.
 Impossible, you say?

-Since we were there on a cruise, we were able to get cruise-specific visas to visit the city, without the usual expense and tedium of securing our own visa, but the special visa required us to stay with a guide during our entire stay.
-That wasn’t a problem, as I prefer to have a guide along to show us the things we wouldn’t find on our own and to help with translation, but it did mean that in order to do a food-centric tour, we needed to break from the traditional shore excursions that find a company who would help us customize our trip to include food and drink.
+Since we were there on a Northern Europe cruise, we were able to get cruise-specific visas to visit the city, without the usual expense and tedium of securing our own visa, but the special visa required us to stay with a guide during our entire stay.
+That wasn’t a problem, as I prefer to have a guide along to show us the things we wouldn’t find on our own and to help with translation, but it did mean that in order to do a food-centric tour, we needed to break from the traditional shore excursions that find a company who would help us customize our trip to include popular Russian food and drink.

-In order to get just what we wanted in St. Petersburg, we had to get creative and plan our own private excursion.
 I was afraid that would involve spending even more than the already exorbitant tour prices.
 A typical 2-day excursion on a group trip with at least 15 other tourists aboard a big tour bus costs on average $300 per person.
 A private tour was obviously going to cost way more than that, right?

 Luckily, while wading through the wrong tours, I came upon St. Petersburg Essential Guide.
 Essential Guide is run by an Italian expat, Davide Castellucci and partner Anastasia, who saw an opportunity to provide personalized tours with experienced local guides, including off-the-beaten-path options like the gastronomic tour I happened across on their website.
 Instead of spending two days being shuffled along with dozens of others to the “essential” museums, palaces and cathedrals, we were able to completely customize our tour, down to the very last detail.